protontypes/open-sustainable-technology/README.md

 - [WEC-Sim](https://github.com/WEC-Sim/WEC-Sim) - Wave Energy Converter Simulator is an open source code for simulating wave energy converters.
 - [BEMRosetta](https://github.com/BEMRosetta/BEMRosetta) - Used to model hydrodynamic forces in offshore devices like ships, offshore wind platforms and wave energy converters.
 - [Capytaine](https://github.com/mancellin/capytaine) - A Python package for the simulation of the interaction between water waves and floating bodies in frequency domain.
-- [reservoir](https://github.com/swd-turner/reservoir) - Tools for Analysis, Design, and Operation of Water Supply Storages
+- [reservoir](https://github.com/swd-turner/reservoir) - Tools for Analysis, Design, and Operation of Water Supply Storages.

 ### Geothermal Energy